 - And more

-There are some family law attorneys that ONLY do prenups.
-Their specialty is prenuptial agreements and they are the experts in that area.
+There are some family law attorneys who only do prenups.
+Their specialty is prenuptial agreements, and they are the experts in that area.
 They read all of the most recent case law and news surrounding prenuptial agreements, and they work with drafting prenups every day.
 They may (or may not) also litigate prenups, meaning they may also challenge the validity of a prenup or defend it in court.
-Not all prenup lawyers do litigation though.
-A prenuptial agreement attorney may also do postnuptial agreements–depending on their experience and preferences.
+Not all prenup lawyers do litigation, though.
+A prenuptial agreement attorney may also do postnuptial agreements, depending on their experience and preferences.

 What does a lawyer who does prenups do?